 - 16. Based on information received from the organization, Schellman will determine the timing of the audit, assign the audit team members, and communicate to the organization the certification process, subsequent audits required to maintain certification, the dispute process, and any standard business terms applicable. - 17.
-Upon agreement of the audit scope and timing between the client and Schellman, a job arrangement letter (JAL) will be documented to address the contractual agreements between the client and Schellman pertaining to the certification services.
-Upon execution of the JAL, Schellman will provide the client with preliminary planning documents, which include, but are not limited to, the following: - 17.1.
+Upon agreement of the audit scope and timing between the client and Schellman, a job arrangement letter (JAL) or master services agreement (MSA) with a statement of work (SOW) will be documented to address the contractual agreements between the client and Schellman pertaining to the certification services.
+Upon execution of the JAL or MSA/SOW, Schellman will provide the client with preliminary planning documents, which include, but are not limited to, the following: - 17.1.
 Project Calendar outlining the testing areas to be performed by audit team members during the dates of fieldwork and dates and deadlines subsequent to the on-site assessment; - 17.2.
 Information Request List (IRL) that documents each piece of evidence that the audit will need to determine compliance with the framework; and - 17.3.
 The PRP System Intake Questionnaire.